the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit01/labs/lab2_client/_index.md

 - `line 9`: sends an HTTP GET request to the server and stores the response.
 - `line 11-13`: If the HTTP was sucessful, it returns the riddles in a dictionary.
   - `riddles = response.json()` converts the response from the server,
-- `line 14-15`: Displays the type of error encountered to the user.
+- `line 14-15`: If the HTTP request was not successful, displays the type of error encountered to the user.

 ### [Pseudocode]